 50 People Kidnapped, 3000 Cows Stolen as Kwara Insecurity Worsens

-• MAFYDA leaders lament profiling of Fulani as perpetrators despite being victims of banditry, ransom payments, and displacement
+• MAFYDA leaders also lamented the profiling of Fulani as perpetrators despite being victims of banditry, ransom payments, and displacement

-• Association appeals to the Kwara State government and the Emir of Ilorin to intervene and establish IDP camps for displaced Fulani families
+• The association appealed to the Kwara state government and the Emir of Ilorin to intervene and establish IDP camps for displaced Fulani families

-This was disclosed by the state chairman of the association, Alhaji Ali Mohammed Jonwuro at an inaugural meeting of the group held in Ilorin on Saturday, September 27, 2025.
+The state chairman of the association, Alhaji Ali Mohammed Jonwuro, spoke at an inaugural meeting of the group held in Ilorin on Saturday, September 27, 2025.

 Source: Getty Images

-Jonwuro, disclosed that in the last two months alone, over 3,000 cows have been rustled across four local government areas, Edu, Patigi, Ifelodun and Irepodun in the last two months.
+Jonwuro disclosed that in the last two months alone, over 3,000 cows have been rustled across four local government areas, Edu, Patigi, Ifelodun and Irepodun.

 Read also